CMHAAorg/cmhaa-website/site/content/_index.md

     stacked_image: img/istockphoto-1172976280-2048x2048-join-our-community.jpg
     stacked_description: Join our community of business leaders, experts and partner organisations and become a powerful, united voice for change on mental health in the workplace.
-We welcome businesses of any size, type or industry, from across Australia.
+We welcome businesses of any size or type across all industries.
     stacked_title: Join us
     stacked_cta_link: /contact-us/
     stacked_cta_text: More about membership